-an unconventional THIRTY-seventh SEASON
+an unconventional THIRTY-eighth SEASON

 Chino Community Theatre is a non-profit organization formed to broaden cultural opportunities within and for the community, with an emphasis on the theatrical setting, and to offer the community an opportunity to experience quality theatre productions.

 #1 Community Theatre in the Nation • AACTFest 2009

 REGION 8 AACTFest REPRESENTATIVE 1993, 1999, 2009, 2011 and 2019